Cr0wTom/caringcaribou/README.md

 The best way to understand how to use Caring Caribou is to look at the help screen:

-    cc.py --help
+    ccn.py --help

 This will list all available modules at the bottom of the output.
 Help for specific modules works the same way.
-For example, the help screen for the `send` module is shown by running
+For example, the help screen for the `uds` module is shown by running

-    cc.py send --help
+    ccn.py uds --help

 The module help always includes some usage examples.
 If the module has multiple sub functions, these have similar help screens as well:

-    cc.py send message -h
+    ccn.py uds discovery -h
-    cc.py send file -h
+    ccn.py uds auto -h

-More detailed usage information is available [in the documentation on usage](documentation/howtouse.md).
+More detailed usage information is available [in the documentation on usage](documentation/README.md).

 ## Features and Architecture
-Caring Caribou Next is based on a main entry point, `cc.py`, which runs the show.
+Caring Caribou Next is based on a main entry point, `ccn.py`, which runs the show.
 This enables an easy drop-in architecture for new modules, which are located in the `caringcaribou/modules` folder.

 The `caringcaribou/utils` folder contains various higher level CAN protocol implementations and shared functions, meant to be used by modules.